|Position:||Director of Athletics|

 He became a director of athletics for the first time at American University in Washington, D.C. in 2000.

-Between the 1994-00 seasons, Radakovich served as chief financial officer at South Carolina.
+Between 1994 and 2000, Radakovich served as chief financial officer at South Carolina.
 During that time, he worked with current Clemson football administrators Woody McCorvey and Brad Scott.

 He gained experience on the West Coast from 1989-94, when he was a senior associate athletic director at Long Beach State.
 He got his start in administration at Miami (Fla.) in 1983 as the athletic business manager.

-Radakovich, born June 9, 1958, and his wife, Marcie, have two sons, Christian, a 2012 Georgia Tech graduate, and Grant, a student-athlete who plays football at Mercer.
+Radakovich, born June 9, 1958, and his wife, Marcie, have two sons, Christian, a 2012 Georgia Tech graduate, and Grant, a 2015 Mercer University graduate who joined the Clemson football program this summer.